 So now lets see what happens when all of this complicated physiology has a problem, a process we call pathophysiology.

 There is a difference between heart disease and heart failure.
 In heart disease the heart has some type of abnormality.
-If minor enough, the heart is able to deliver adequate perfusion to the cells, and there is no problem.
+If minor enough, the heart is able to deliver adequate perfusion to the cells, and there is no problem, at least initially.
 In heart failure, the heart does not maintain an adequate perfusion for normal cell function.
 Pets that are relatively inactive may be able to stave off the effects of heart failure longer than active pets because they do not challenge the cardiovascular system.
 This has a bad side though, because by the time the symptoms of heart failure are finally apparent to an owner, the disease is well entrenched and more difficult to treat.